 Why Consider a Teaching Endorsement in German Major?

-The BA in German leads to a BA degree without teacher certification.
-In order to receive a recommendation for state of Washington certification students must complete the “teacher certification” program which is offered by the Department of Secondary Education.
+This major leads to a BA degree without teacher certification.
+In order to receive a recommendation for state of Washington certification students must complete the “Optional Requirements,” including the “teacher certification” program which isoffered by the Department of Secondary Education.

 See the Secondary Education section of this catalog for program admission, completion, and teacher certification requirements.

 Regulations for teaching endorsement are subject to change.
 For teaching endorsement program, contact the world language endorsement advisor.

 Languages Department Office